heavyengineer/vagrant-multichain/Readme.md

 ## Pre-requisites

 ### Vagrant plugins
-We recommend installing the following plugins us9ing this syntax:
+We recommend installing the following plugins using this syntax:
 * vagrant plugin install vagrant-cachier

 ## Multichain configuration